thierrydumas/context_adaptive_neural_network_based_prediction/README.md

    ```sh
    python freezing_graph_pnn.py --all
    ```
-5. Reproducing the results in Tables IX and X. Below, `/path/to/dir_data` is the path to the directory storing the YUV sequence whose first frame is encoded and decoded via  HEVC/H.265 and two variants of HEVC/H.265 using the neural networks for intra predicton. `prefix` is the prefix of the name of this YUV sequence, e.g. "D_BasketballPass", "B_Kimono", "C_BasketballDrill" (CTC), "Bus" or "City" (xiph.org), see [XiphWebPage](https://media.xiph.org/video/derf/).
+5. Reproducing the results in Tables IX and X. Below, "/path/to/dir_data" is the path to the directory storing the YUV sequence whose first frame is encoded and decoded via  HEVC/H.265 and two variants of HEVC/H.265 using the neural networks for intra predicton. "prefix" is the prefix of the name of this YUV sequence, e.g. "D_BasketballPass", "B_Kimono", "C_BasketballDrill" (CTC), "Bus" or "City" (xiph.org), see [XiphWebPage](https://media.xiph.org/video/derf/).
    ```sh
    python comparing_rate_distortion.py ycbcr --path_to_directory_data=/path/to/dir_data --prefix_filename=prefix